NashornFoundation/.github/profile/README.md

 > [!CAUTION]
-> Our team hate Chinese Goverment
+> Our team strictly prohibits political appraisal

-> For example:Xi JiNg PiNg
+> [!WARNING]
-> that person is a fucking asshole
+> Fucking don't push directly, pull it locally and then make pull requests